crmcarecloud/api-php-client/docs/Api/BookingsApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$accept_language = "cs, en-gb;q=0.8"; // string | The unique id of the language code by ISO 639-1
+$accept_language = "cs, en-gb;q=0.8"; // string | The unique ID of the language code by ISO 639-1.
 $count = 100; // int | The number of records to return.
 $offset = 0; // int | The number of records from a collection to skip.
 $sort_field = "sort_field_example"; // string | Name of the sorting parameter.
 You can sort by any of the first level parameters from the resource response. *Response is sorted by the specified field.*
 $sort_direction = "sort_direction_example"; // string | Direction of sorting the response list.
-$customer_id = "customer_id_example"; // string | The unique id of the customer
+$customer_id = "customer_id_example"; // string | The unique ID of the customer.
-$booking_status = "booking_status_example"; // string | Current status of the booking from resource [booking-statuses](#tag/Booking-statuses)
+$booking_status = "booking_status_example"; // string | Current status of the booking from resource [booking-statuses](#tag/Booking-statuses).
-$add_booking_items = "none"; // string | Booking items are going to be return depends on the parameter value *Possible values: full - returns all booking items with their additional properties. / items-only - returns all booking items without additional properties. / none or no value - return no booking items*
+$add_booking_items = "none"; // string | Booking items are going to be return depends on the parameter value. *Possible values: full - returns all booking items with their additional properties. / items-only - returns all booking items without additional properties. / none or no value - return no booking items*

 try {
     $result = $apiInstance->getBookings($accept_language, $count, $offset, $sort_field, $sort_direction, $customer_id, $booking_status, $add_booking_items);